raphael-kliyanage/pa-2024-5si1/README.md

 # Directories

-- `ansible`: scripts to automate the deployment of the vulnerable environnement
+- `infrastructure`: scripts to automate the deployment of the vulnerable environnement
 - `blue_team`: tools and scripts used to defend the environnement
 - `red_team`: tools and scripts used to attack the environnement